Forensic science is a competitive area to get into so make sure you have some lab experience and a related scientific degree

-Forensic scientists provide impartial scientific evidence for use in courts of law to support the prosecution or defence in criminal and civil investigations.
+As a forensic scientist you'll provide scientific evidence for use in courts of law to support the prosecution or defence in criminal and civil investigations.

-Although evidence is usually presented in writing as a formal statement of evidence or report, forensic scientists may have to attend court to give their evidence in person.
+Although evidence is usually presented in writing as a formal statement or report, you may have to attend court to give your evidence in person as an expert witness.

 Job activities depend on the area of forensics in which you work.
 The main areas are:

 - chemistry - connected to crimes against property, such as burglary and arson.
 You'll be involved in the examination of substances such as paint or chemicals, including fire investigation and accident reconstruction.